Arena Corinthians: Construction

-The stadium was delivered to Corinthians on 15 April 2014.
+The stadium was inaugurated on 15 April 2014.
 Modifications for hosting the World Cup were still underway until the club handed the arena to FIFA for the competition on 20 May 2014.
 The peak number of workers on site was 2,300, recorded in November 2012.
 The enterprise generated 26 thousand jobs during its construction.

 Renovations

 After the World Cup, Corinthians formally moved into the stadium; it was 92% ready for their use just after the tournament, and was completely retrofitted by February 2015.
 The estimated cost of the renovations was R$20 million.
 One of the largest changes was the construction of large balconies and the installation of scoreboards behind the goals where the temporary seating was installed for the World Cup.

 Landscaping

 The west side has a large, tree-lined, pedestrian mall with a reflecting pool and new illumination.
 The reflecting pools also work as a performance fountain, providing splash and spectacle at programmed moments during stadium events.
 Around the complex, granite flooring have stripes evocative of the club's second uniform, in synchronisation with the external illumination.
 There are benches and large gardens; the media centre is housed in one of them.
 The landscaping was designed by John Loomis, who headed the Burj Khalifa project.
 Lighting was projected by the American firm T. Kondos.